Lift at low Reynolds number: Introduction

-Among other mechanisms giving rise to the symmetry breaking at the heart of lift forces at zero Reynolds number, electrokinetic effects are dominant in the literature and are presented in section \ref{sec:eklift}.
+Among other mechanisms giving rise to lift, electrokinetic effects are dominant in the literature and are presented in section \ref{sec:eklift}.
 They involve ionic currents taking place when fluid-immersed rigid objects carrying surface charges are in relative motion.
 Such phenomena are typically of interest in microparticle-sorting applications, and embody an illustration of cases where non-inertial lift forces emerge between objects that are not necessarily deformable.

-Those are important mechanisms since they demonstrate that inertial-like effects can be triggered at microscopic and biological scales through a smart role of boundaries.
-The three mechanisms discussed so far will be the topic of the three main sections of the present review, respectively.
+Those are important mechanisms since they demonstrate that lift effects can be triggered at microscopic and biological scales through a smart role of boundaries.
+The three mechanisms discussed so far will be the topic of the main sections of the present review.
 Other mechanisms, unexplored yet or marginally explored, will be also briefly mentioned in the perspectives of the concluding section.
+Furthermore, we will only deal with passive mechanisms here, although fluid-structure interactions involving deformations under active forces are of growing interest in the blooming field of microswimming mechanics \cite{Trouilloud2008,Nambiar2022}.